-Veterans who enroll in a program at Willis College are eligible for a scholarship of equal or lesser tuition value to a member of their family so that they can go back to school too.
+Veterans who enroll in a program at Willis College are eligible for a scholarship of equal or lesser tuition value to a member of their family so that they can go back to school together.
 We know the sacrifices made by the brave members of our military are also sacrifices made by their families, and we want to thank you.

 Forty annual scholarships will go to deserving family members of veterans in a calendar year.
 These scholarships can be for any program at our campuses across Canada, including programs that are delivered online.

-Willis College has a long reputation for helping Veterans find their new career path after leaving military service, using their transferable skills to ensure they are hugely successful in their Civilian Careers.
+Willis College has a long reputation for helping Veterans find their new career path after leaving military service, using their transferable skills to ensure they are hugely successful in their civilian careers.
 Our Technology and CyberSecurity programs are tremendously popular with Veterans and their families, allowing them to continue making a difference and providing safety and security to their communities.
 Our Executive Business Administration program is also another popular choice, allowing former service members to put their administrative and multi-tasking skills to work in a new and dynamic environment (that opens a ton of doors!).

 Do you have questions about the Willis College “Learning Together” Veteran and Family Scholarship?
 Please review the information below for answers to your questions and important information about the program.